-Representing the majority of the City's building space, and with a student, teacher, and staff population of nearly 28,000, City schools account for most of Providence's municipal energy use.
-In FY 2019, Providence's schools used 287,686 MMBtu, or 67% of the City's energy consumption (see figure 12).
-After seeing a substantial drop in 2016, the energy used by the City's school buildings has increased the past three years, coinciding with a dramatic up-tick in after-school and summer programs that began being offered by the City in FY 2017, including the Mayor Elorza's Summer Learning Program, and Summer Day Camp.
+Representing the majority of the City's building space, and with a student, teacher, and staff population of nearly 24,000, City schools account for most of Providence's municipal energy use.
+In FY 2020, Providence's schools used 231,444 MMBtu, or 63% of the City's energy consumption (see figure 12).
+After seeing a substantial drop in 2016, the energy used by the City's school buildings increased for three years, coinciding with a dramatic up-tick in after-school and summer programs that began being offered by the City in FY 2017, including the Mayor Elorza's Summer Learning Program, and Summer Day Camp.
+Energy use in FY2020 declined to its lowest level in 10 years, reflecting reduced operations during the COVID pandemic as well as the impact of investments in energy efficiency and a milder winter.